 The DHB's obligations include quarterly performance reporting in line with the Ministry's non-financial performance monitoring framework.
 This framework aims to provide a rounded view of DHB performance in key priority areas and uses a mix of performance markers across five dimensions.
-These dimensions reflect the key areas of national priority:
+The framework and expectations for 2020/21 are presented in the DHB's Annual Plan.